 We are working closely with Rice University to monitor the continued impact of Covid-19 on our community.
 The health and safety of our guests and staff are our top priority.
 All gatherings at Baker Hall through April 30 have been canceled.
 A current list of scheduled online events is available at bakerinstitute.org/events and will be updated with new webcasts and webinars.
 Please refer to emergency.rice.edu/coronavirus for additional information and updates.

-Nicolas Shumway, Ph.D., was appointed dean of humanities at Rice University in July 2010; he also holds the Frances Moody Newman Chair in Humanities.
+Nicolas Shumway joined the Rice faculty in the fall of 2010 and served as Dean of Humanities through academic year 2017-18.
+He currently holds the Frances Moody Newman Chair of Humanities.
 He taught for 14 years at Yale University where he received tenure in 1987 and was promoted to full professor in 1992.
 In 1993, he accepted an appointment at The University of Texas (UT) at Austin as the Tomás Rivera Regents Professor of Spanish American Literature.
-He headed the Teresa Lozano Long Institute of Latin American Studies at UT Austin for 11 years and later served as Chair of the UT Department of Spanish and Portuguese for three years.
+While at UT, he headed the Teresa Lozano Long Institute of Latin American Studies for 11 years and later served as chair of the UT Department of Spanish and Portuguese for three years.
 Shumway has been a visiting professor at the University of São Paulo in Brazil and at two Argentine universities: the Universidad de San Andrés and the Universidad Torcuato Di Tella.